Why End Of Year Reviews Should Focus On Employee Wellbeing

 Check In Regularly

 After end of year reviews are over, it can be easy to just slip back into old habits and return to business as usual.
-One of the best ways to boost wellbeing among employees, particularly during the Coronavirus pandemic, is to check in regularly.
+One of the best ways to boost wellbeing among employees is to check in regularly.
 Keep lines of communication open between yourself and your teams.